xingxiu7175/PuerNya-sing-box-/docs/configuration/route/index.md

 If not set, the requested domain name will be resolved to IP before routing when the inbound stream is udp.

 If `domain_strategy` is not in effect, domain will be resolved with `dns.rules`.

+#### concurrent_dial

+If not set, every dial will be triple-concurrently.
+The fastest connection opened will be returned.